Local versus remote SSDs

 |Kubernetes provisioning scheme||Pre-provisioned||Dynamic provisioning|

-Thus, it is generally preferable to use local storage where possible for higher performance and lower costs.
-The GKE section shows how to deploy YugabyteDB on Kubernetes using local SSDs.
+It is generally preferable to use local storage where possible for higher performance and lower costs.
+For information on how to deploy YugabyteDB on Kubernetes using local SSDs, see Single-zone GKE.